Back to Blog

 • Quality optimization

-Meaning, these must be handled through separate tools such as a capable CDN layer in front of the bucket.
+Meaning, these must be handled through separate tools such as CloudFront CDN in front of the bucket.

 Or… building custom using something like AWS Lambda with ImageMagick or Sharp.
-But surely such a solved problem is not what you want to spend development time on.
+But surely reinventing this wheel is not what you want to spend development time on.

 5. No Native CDN Behavior

-To serve images globally with caching, CloudFront must be configured separately.
-This setup includes:
+On a related note… to serve images globally with caching, CloudFront must be configured.

 • Defining cache behaviors and origin policies